Southern bluefin tuna: Conservation

-The southern bluefin tuna is classified as Endangered species (IUCN status) on the IUCN Red List of Threatened species.
+The southern bluefin tuna is classified as an endangered species on the IUCN Red List of Threatened species.
 It had been reclassified from Critically Endangered in September 2021.
 As of 2020, the current mean population estimate is 13% of unfished levels.
 Its stock status remains "overfished", though it is not currently subjected to overfishing.

 In Australia, the southern bluefin tuna is listed as Conservation Dependent under the EPBC Act.
 This listing allows for the commercial exploitation of the species, despite their accepted global status as an over-fished species.
 The species is listed as Endangered under the Fisheries Management Act 1994 (New South Wales) and as Threatened under the Flora and Fauna Guarantee Act 1988 (Victoria).
 Recreational fishing targeting southern bluefin tuna is permitted in all states and territories and is regulated by various combinations of bag, boat and possession limits.

 In 2010, Greenpeace International added the SBT to its seafood red list.
 It is a list of fish that are commonly sold in supermarkets around the world which Greenpeace believes have a very high risk of being sourced from unsustainable fisheries.
 Other environmental organisations have challenged the sustainability of southern bluefin tuna fishing and ranching including the Australian Marine Conservation Society, Sea Shepherd and the Conservation Council of South Australia.

 Attempts to establish or expand tuna ranching in waters close to the Sir Joseph Banks group, Kangaroo Island, Louth Bay and Granite Island have been met with public opposition on environmental grounds.
 Successful court challenges and appeals of planning decisions have occurred in association with plans near the Sir Joseph Banks group and Louth Bay.

 Environmental impacts

 Feed conversion ratios (feed input to tuna weight gain) of approximately 15:1 or higher result in significant feed requirements for captive southern bluefin tuna and resultant nutrient pollution.
 The feed conversion ratio is a consequence of the fish's carnivorous diet and the high metabolic costs of the species.
-Removing tuna from the wild before they have reached sexual maturity also impacts wild populations.
+Removing tuna from the wild before they have reached sexual maturity also affects wild populations.
 Clean Seas has attempted to address this by focusing research effort on closing the life-cycle of the species with the potential benefit of alleviating some of the fishing pressure on declining stocks, but has not succeeded.

 In 2016, South Australia's southern bluefin tuna ranching industry received a Sustainability Certificate from Friend of the Sea.
 Industry spokesperson Brian Jeffriess said of the certification: "This is one of the few awards to actually cover both the wild fish catching and the whole farming supply chain and within that labour standards, crew safety, traceability, carbon footprint... every conceivable sustainability test."